OpenVisualCloud/CDN-Transcode-Sample/doc/CDN_Transcode_Sample_Getting_Started_Guide.md

 ```

 ### Playback on Web browser
-Access URL http://10.67.116.179/ with your web browser, you will see the playlist and then click to play.
+Access URL:https://10.67.116.179/ with your web browser, you will see the playlist and then click to play.